Skip to main content

 When the aBOM completes

-When the run transitions to Complete (see Run completion and review), the aBOM locks and downstream traceability reports, inventory state updates, and customer documentation consume the locked tree.
-Editing requires reopening the run.
+When the run transitions to Complete (see Run completion and review), the aBOM locks.
+Downstream traceability reports, inventory state updates, and customer documentation consume the locked tree.
+Editing a locked aBOM requires reopening the run.